Seed potatoes (updated 16 July 2019)

 Growing crop tolerances

-Class tolerances apply.
+Class tolerances apply, except for:

 Minimum tolerances for seed export apply, except for: